Tritonn204/tnn-miner/README.md

   --xelis-bench           Run a benchmark of xelis-hash with 1 thread --xelis-test            Run the xelis-hash tests from the official source
                           code
+  --worker-name arg       Sets the worker name for this instance when mining
+                          Xelis
 ```
 ### If the miner is run without any args, a CLI wizard will simply ask you to provide the required options one at a time.